HackYourFuture-CPH/node.js/week2/lesson-plan.md

 ### Movies

-using the template found [here](./exercise-template) implement the following site:
+Using the template found [here](./exercise-template) implement the following site:

-Using [this movies array](https://raw.githubusercontent.com/HackYourFuture-CPH/JavaScript/master/javascript2/week2/homework/movies.js) create a movie site with the following routes:
+Check the [movies router file](./exercise-template/src/backend/movies-router.js).
+This is where you will be creating your routes.
+The `movies/` route has even been created for you (now you just need to return the movies)

 |Route|Requirement|
 |---|---|